jordansaker/Fuel-Log-API/README.md

 With fuel prices rising steadily over the last 5 years, more car owners are looking for ways to keep running costs down.

-- User's can have better control over living expenses.
+- Users can have better control over living expenses.
 - Car usage and running costs records can be stored and retrieved efficiently compared to a basic spreadsheet.
 - The API can be extended to accommodate transport businesses since it already allows users to add multiple cars to track.